vikunth33/vscode-tikbook/README.md

 # TikBook for RouterOS

-### _A_ literate _way to work with RouterOS scripts in VSCode..._
+### _a_ literate _way to work with RouterOS scripts in VSCode..._
 > More conceptual than functional at this point.
 For example, readme is pretty incomplete.
 Feel free to try the extension, and report.

 The TikBook VSCode Extensions provide a "Notebook" interface on MikroTik RouterOS script and configuration.
-If you're not familar with notebooks, it a way of mixing runnable code and text in same document, with example like Jupyter, Pluto, or Observable.
+If you're not familiar with notebooks, it a way of mixing runnable code and text in same document, with example like Jupyter, Pluto, or Observable.

 The only different between a "TikBook" and "normal" RouterOS script is the use of special comments — and since comments are ignored by RouterOS – a TikBook works on RouterOS unmodified.
 So a `.tikbook.rsc` file is really just a RouterOS some "coding conventions" like that `/^#| .*$/` means embedded `.md` Markdown content.